b-crawl/bcrawl/README.md

   - v1.13.5: Changed wand max charges for acid (15 -> 12) and polymorph (15 -> 20).
   - v1.13.5: Needles of paralysis are replaced by more needles of confusion and frenzy.
   - v1.14: Blowguns use Fighting skill instead of Throwing skill.
+  - v1.14.1: Potions of flight give a Swiftness effect in addition to flight.

 #### Removed Items
   - Amulet of Harm